rchumath/rchumath.github.io/_pages/about.md

 ## Biography

+*This website is maintained as an archive of my academic research, teaching, and professional activities.*

+I am a mathematician working as a Quantitative Researcher at [Susquehanna International Group](https://sig.com/).

-I am an NSF RTG Postdoctoral Researcher in the Department of Mathematical Sciences at Carnegie Mellon University.
+Prior to that, I was an NSF RTG Postdoctoral Researcher in the Department of Mathematical Sciences at Carnegie Mellon University.

 I received my Ph.D. in Mathematics from the University of California, Los Angeles (UCLA) in 2025, where I was advised by [Professor Inwon Kim](https://www.math.ucla.edu/~ikim/).

 ## Research Interests

-My research interess include probability theory, partial differential equations, optimal transport, machine learning, and numerical methods.
+My research interests include probability theory, partial differential equations, optimal transport, machine learning, and numerical methods.

 ## Selected Honors and Awards